Email

 Obstacles in your way

-Nutrition plays a very key role in preventing disease, maintaining mental abilities, and providing energy for physical activities.
-Unfortunately, seniors have a very real challenge at meeting their nutrient and calorie needs for multiple reasons.
+Nutrition plays a key role in preventing disease, maintaining mental abilities, and providing energy for physical activities.
+Unfortunately, many seniors have a very real challenge at meeting their nutrient and calorie needs for multiple reasons.

 Loss Of Appetite

+You cannot rely only on hunger to tell you when to eat.
 Plasma concentrations of the satiety hormone CCK ( the hormone that tells you that you are full) tends to increase with age.
 This makes you feel full much sooner than you should.

 Sensory Changes